vim/vim/README_VIM9.md

 Taking this one step further is also dropping "s:" for script-local variables;
 everything at the script level is script-local by default.
 Since this is not backwards compatible it requires a new script style: Vim9 script!

+To avoid having more variations, the syntax inside a compiled function is the same as in Vim9 script.
+Thus you have legacy syntax and Vim9 syntax.

 It should be possible to convert code from other languages to Vim script.
 We can add functionality to make this easier.
 This still needs